igoekce/netflixrecommender/README.md

 ---

-You can find on this link the related presentation.
-Dor further details please check out the Master Notebook or any branch which has outstanding commits yet.
+You can find on this links the related presentation.
+For further details please check out the Master Notebook or any branch which has outstanding commits yet.

 [Netflix Reveommender Presentation ppt](https://docs.google.com/presentation/d/1jW_e9hiBpEmlzTeJypE5CSKeFynKEnBmYv8B2TMcPiQ/edit?usp=sharing "Netflix Recommender")